Decimals To Feet And Inches

 Q1: How do I convert a measurement from feet and inches back to a decimal?

 A1: To convert from feet and inches to a decimal, divide the inches by 12 and add the result to the feet.
-For example, 5 feet 6 inches would be calculated as 6/12 + 5 = 5.5 feet.
+To give you an idea, 5 feet 6 inches would be calculated as 6/12 + 5 = 5.5 feet.

 Q2: What if I have a very long decimal number?